Hydrodynamics of ultralight complex scalar field dark matter and its impact on the growth of structure: Perturbation evolution of complex SFDM

 where $\ud\eta = \ud t/a$ is the conformal time, $\Psi_A$ and $\Phi_H$ are the gauge-invariant Bardeen potentials \cite{1980PhRvD..22.1882B}.
 We define the Fourier-space dimensionless momentum density as

 and the dimensionless energy flux as $\epsilon \equiv -kq/ \bar{\rho}$.
-The variable denoted by the Greek symbol $\upsilon$ here is referred to as ``heat flux'' in { CAMB} \cite{Lewis:1999bs}\footnote{\url{https://cosmologist.info/notes/CAMB.pdf}} and { axionCAMB} \cite{2015PhRvD..91j3512H}.
-However, the heat flux that appears in the equations is actually $\upsilon+\epsilon$.
-Only when $\epsilon$ vanishes can the momentum density, $\upsilon$, be identified with the heat flux (which is true for the cosmic components considered by { CAMB} and { axionCAMB}).
+We further refer to the sum, $\upsilon+\epsilon$, as the dimensionless heat flux.\footnote{It is worth clarifying a possible confusion about the usage of the term ``heat flux'' in the literature: the momentum density $\upsilon$ has been referred to as ``heat flux'' in { CAMB} \cite{Lewis:1999bs} (\url{https://cosmologist.info/notes/CAMB.pdf}) and { axionCAMB} \cite{2015PhRvD..91j3512H}.
+However, what appears in the equations is actually the sum $\upsilon+\epsilon$ rather than $\upsilon$ alone; the former is what we mean by heat flux in this paper.
+Only when $\epsilon$ vanishes can the momentum density, $\upsilon$, be identified with the heat flux here (which is true for the ordinary cosmic components considered by { CAMB} and { axionCAMB}).}

 Given these dimensionless variables, eqs.~(\ref{eq.2.1-14}), (\ref{eq.2.1-15}) and (\ref{eq.2.1-20}) can be recast into